eramons/techblog/content/post/thinkpadw500.md

 Once the laptop was whole again:

- * Seebios automatically detected and listed the existing windows installation on the hard disk
+ * Seabios detected and listed the existing windows installation
- * The overheating issue was gone: probably due to the cleaning of the fan and to the replaceent of the thermal grease
+ * The overheating issue was gone: probably due to the cleaning of the fan and to the new thermal grease

 ## 6. Linux